How to Convert Excel to Google Sheets (Step-by-Step)

 Download a Google Sheet Document as an Excel FIle

-If you want to directly convert the Google Sheet to Excel file from your Google drive:
+If you want to directly convert the Google Sheet to an Excel file from your Google Drive:

 Your sheet automatically gets converted to an Excel-ready format when downloading.